 Cultural Arts Commission

-The purpose of the Cultural Arts Commission is to:
+The purpose of the Cultural Arts Commission (CAC) is to:

 1. Establish, initiate, sponsor, organize, and promote cultural and artistic programs and services for the enrichment and enjoyment of the Oswego community.